Dallas police officer accused in neighbor’s death fired

-DALLAS (AP) — A white police officer accused of fatally shooting her black neighbor inside his own apartment has been dismissed, the police department announced Monday.
+DALLAS (AP) — A white police officer accused of fatally shooting her black neighbor inside his own apartment was fired Monday for “adverse conduct,” the Dallas Police Department said in a statement.

-The Dallas Police Department fired Officer Amber Guyger on Monday, weeks after she fatally shot 26-year-old Botham Jean inside his own apartment on Sept.
-6. Court records show Guyger said she thought she had encountered a burglar inside her own home.
+Police Chief U. Renee Hall dismissed Officer Amber Guyger during a hearing Monday, according to the statement posted on Twitter .

-Guyger was arrested on a preliminary charge of manslaughter days after the shooting.
-She is out on bond.
+Guyger has been charged with manslaughter in the Sept.
+6 shooting that left 26-year-old Botham Jean dead.
+Court records show Guyger said she thought she had encountered a burglar inside her own home.
+She turned herself in three days later , and is currently out on bond.

-Jean family attorneys and protesters have called for her firing following the shooting.
+“An Internal Affairs investigation concluded that on September 9, 2018, Officer Guyger #10702, engaged in adverse conduct when she was arrested for Manslaughter,” the statement said.
+It doesn’t explain what that violation means.

 Most Read Nation & World Stories